 - Maximum liquid capacity is very small (more limited than other models)

 Hamilton Beach Big Mouth Deluxe 14-Cup Food Processor Review: Summary

-Your satisfaction with the Hamilton Beach Big Mouth Deluxe will very much depend on how you use it.
+For the most part your satisfaction with the Hamilton Beach Big Mouth Deluxe may very much depend on how you use it.
 If you’re a big salsa fan or plan to make lots of sauces and liquid soups, this model may not be the best choice for you.
-Yet for most other food prep tasks it does a good job, and almost 50% of owners are very happy with their purchase.
+Yet for most other food prep tasks it does a good job, and well over 70% of owners are very happy with their purchase.
 It works well for the kind of processing they need it to do at considerable savings over many of its competitors.